autopi-io/documentation/docs/guides/remotely_waking_up_your_device.md

 If you find your device not to respond to the SMS wake up, then there is two things you can check:

 1) Check if the modem is "Power save" mode, during sleep.
-If you go to settings->dongles->advanced->power there is a new section called “modem”
+If you go to settings->dongles->advanced->power there is a new section called "modem"
-“Put modem into lower power mode during sleep?
-When enabled it is no longer possible to wakup device on SMS.”
+"Put modem into lower power mode during sleep?
+When enabled it is no longer possible to wakup device on SMS."

 2) The modem/SIM has a limit on how many unread messages it can contain.
 To clear the message you can use this command:
 ```